DeveloperOwala/Prep-project-four/README.md

 ## link to live site on GitHub Pages
 {<a href="https://developerowala.github.io/Prep-project-three/"> Click here</a>}
 ## Known Bugs
-{This application is responsive to different device screen sizes though developers are encouraged to improve the display of this web page to devices that are not responding to this particular application}
+{Other developers should work on deploying this web application to mobile application}
 ## Technologies Used
-{  .Javascript
+{
     .
 JQUERY
     .
-Bootrap
+Bootsrap
+    .Javascript
+    .HTML
+    .CSS
    }
 ## Support and contact details
 {Email Contact: otienoerick46@gmail.com}